-Is a Japan Rail pass worth it?
+Is the JR pass worth it?

 For a moment, I was considering renting a car for a part of our trip to the more remote areas as Yudanaka to see the snow monkeys.
 Looking back I am glad I didn’t do it.
 We could reach all our destinations quickly and easily by using the train.

 Renting a car is expensive and then you have to add the expenses for tolls and fuel, which are not cheap either.
 So we are absolutely in favor of traveling by train through Japan.

 If you want to travel around Japan then a JR Rail Pass might be an interesting option for you.
 Here you will find out if buying a jr pass is worth it and how and where to buy a Japan Rail Pass.

 There is a really good chance that this post contains affiliate links.
 If you click one of them, we may receive a small commission (for which we are deeply grateful) at no extra cost to you.

 Make sure to go up with the escalators in the train stations in Osaka and Kyoto for the beautiful views or to catch a gorgeous sunset.

 The Japan Rail Pass, commonly referred to as JR Pass, is a special pass that allows unlimited train travel to the holder of the pass for a duration of 1, 2 or 3 weeks.
 The pass is strictly personal and each individual traveling needs to have his/her own pass.
 The pass is only available to foreign tourists who visit Japan for a period of up to 90 days.

 Japanese Nationals that have been living outside of Japan for at least 10 years do also qualify for a pass but must provide proof of their foreign residency.